Best of Hannity: America's Future Depends on Georgia

 And that is 18 days from now.

-And that is actually ongoing with in person voting in Georgia.
+And that is actually ongoing with in-person voting in Georgia.

-Um Raphael Warnock, listen, we have new tape on this guy.
+Raphael Warnock, listen, we have new tape on this guy.

 I mean, you want to talk about somebody that has been radicalized.

-It is what it is, it just is you know, reality.
+It just is, you know, reality.

-And this is radicalism from a guy, you know.
+And this is radicalism from a guy.

 In other words, I came to dismantle the value system of the empire.

-But here's the problem the religious folk who should be fighting with me against the empire, are in cahoots with the empire.
+The religious folk who should be fighting with me against the empire are in cahoots with the empire.

 It's religious folk who are trying to steal money from the poor and give it to the rich through this terrible tax bill.

-There's some jacked-up theology coming from American pulpits.
+There's some jacked up theology coming from American pulpits.

 Wow.

-Remember Christine Fang, his girlfriend, he doesn't say a word about the nature of the relationship.
+Remember, Christine Feng, his girlfriend, he doesn't say a word about the nature of the relationship, raises money, gets interns in his office.

-You gotta be kidding me.
+You got to be kidding me.

 You know, he's on the House Intelligence Committee.

-Gotta be able to trust him.
+Got to be able to trust him.

-What did he tell her when?
+What did he tell her and when?

 And we have a right to know, not because of any period interest of any kind.